Swim Spa Or Swimming Pool?

 Swim spas, especially ones that have been certified by the Commission for Environmental Cooperation, as Hydropool models are, are much less costly to run, even during cold winter months.
 Swim spas differ from pools because they trap the waste heat from the unit’s motor inside the cabinet and continue to re-use it.
 The hardcover of a swim spa also traps heat, making it unnecessary to have to heat during summer months.
 If you are looking to save on your annual energy costs, a swim spa is a better choice.

 We also have a range of energy-efficient hot tubs for sale in Bristol, which, like our swim spas, are certified by the CEC.

 Hydropool designed the world’s first self-cleaning swim spa so that people like you could spend more time enjoying its wonderful benefits.
 The self-cleaning unit handles completely cleaning the bottom as well as the surface so that you never need to skim or vacuum your swim spa.

 Swimming pools on the other hand, still require vacuuming, skimming, and specialized cleaners which can be quite costly.
 In addition, they are prone to mechanical breakdowns.
 When making your decision, consider how much time you are willing to spend on cleaning and maintenance versus how much time you want to spend enjoying your pool or swim spa with friends and family.

 Swim spas are also ‘portable’.
-So if you move house you can’t ake it with you!
+So if you move house you can’t take it with you!
 The same cannot be said for traditional swimming pools.

-Ultimately, the decision on whether to purchase a pool or a swim spa is personal and based on what your needs, goals, and requirements are.
+Ultimately, the decision on whether to purchase a pool or a swim spa is personal and based on your needs, goals, and requirements.
 Now that you know some of the major differences, you are better prepared to make the right choice.
 For more helpful details, contact our team at Hayes Wellness today on 01174 279369 or email@example.com.